Proclamation of Indonesian Independence: The ceremony

-PETA officer Latief Hendraningat raised the red and white flag of Indonesia and the attendees sung the Indonesian national anthem, Indonesia Raya.
+PETA officer Latief Hendraningat raised the red-and-white flag of Indonesia and attendees sang the Indonesian national anthem, Indonesia Raya.

 English translation

-An English translation published by the Ministry of Foreign Affairs as of October 1948 included the entire speech as read by Sukarno.
-It incorporated remarks made immediately prior to and after the actual proclamation.
-George McTurnan Kahin, a historian on Indonesia, believed that they were omitted from publication in Indonesia either due to Japanese control of media outlets or fear of provoking a harsh Japanese response.
+An English translation published by the Ministry of Foreign Affairs in October 1948 consisted of the entire speech as read by Sukarno.
+It included remarks made immediately prior to and after the actual proclamation.
+George McTurnan Kahin, a historian on Indonesia, believed these were omitted from publication in Indonesia, either due to Japanese control of media outlets or fear of provoking a harsh Japanese response.

 The date of the declaration, "05" refers to "Japanese imperial year (皇紀, kōki) 2605".

 Aftermath

 Indonesian youths spread news of the proclamation across Java almost immediately using Japanese news and telegraph facilities, and in Bandung the news was broadcast by radio.
-However many ordinary Indonesians either did not believe the reports or saw them as a Japanese deception.
-In Sumatra, only the republican elite in major cities knew about the proclamation by the middle of September.
+However, many ordinary Indonesians either did not believe the reports or saw them as Japanese deception.
+In Sumatra, only the republican elite in major cities knew of the proclamation by mid-September.

-The day after the proclamation, the Preparatory Committee for Indonesian Independence met and elected Sukarno as president and Hatta as vice-president.
+The day after the proclamation ceremony, the Preparatory Committee for Indonesian Independence met and elected Sukarno as president and Hatta as vice-president.
 It also ratified the Constitution of Indonesia.
-The Dutch, as the former colonial power, viewed the republicans as collaborators with the Japanese, and desired to restore their colonial rule, as they still had political and economic interests in the former Dutch East Indies.
-The result was a four-year war for Indonesian independence.
+The Dutch, as the former colonial power, viewed the republicans as collaborators with the Japanese, and desired to restore their colonial rule as they still had political and economic interests in the former Dutch East Indies.
+This triggered a four-year war for Indonesian independence.
 Indonesian youths had played an important role in the proclamation, and they played a central role in the Indonesian National Revolution.
 One of the other changes that had also taken place during the Japanese occupation included the population in Indonesia undertaking military training.
 Conflict occurred not only with the Dutch, but also when the Japanese tried to re-establish control in October 1945 in Bandung, and furthermore when the British tried to establish control.
-After a long struggle for independence, the freedom of Indonesia from the Dutch was gained in 1949 as a part of a period of decolonization in Asia.
+After a long struggle, Indonesia gained freedom from the Netherlands in 1949 as a part of wider decolonization in Asia.